2020 OOTL Constitution

 5.02 Carded starters are limited by both games and starts.
-They may not start more games that actually started or appear in more games than actually appeared in (relative to scheduled number of games).
+They may not start more games that actually started or appear in more games than actually appeared in (relative to the scheduled number of games).
 Carded starters who also have at least one relief appearance may use one or all available appearances as a reliever.

 5.03 Carded relievers are limited by innings pitched.
-They may not pitch more innings than actually pitched (with thirds rounded up and relative to scheduled number of games).
+They may not pitch more innings than actually pitched (with thirds rounded up and relative to the scheduled number of games).

-5.05 Any pitcher rated Grade five (5) or lower may start up to 35 games and pitch up to 150 innings of relief (relative to scheduled number of games).
+5.05 Any pitcher rated Grade five (5) or lower may start up to 35 games and pitch up to 150 innings of relief (relative to the scheduled number of games).

 5.06 Except for injury or ejection, no starting pitcher may be removed from a game unless one of the following criteria has been met:

 a.
 At least nine (9) batters faced with no runs surrendered;

 b.
 Anytime prior to nine (9) batters faced if at least one (1) run surrendered.